FBW23/react-intro/README.md

         * Click Save & Close
     * Start coding!
         * Create a little navigation component with three entries
-    * Do NOT use any of these strange "props", just hardcode the three nav entries into your component
+    * Do NOT use these strange "props" (if I introduced you to them).
+Just hardcode the three nav entries into your component please and send me your pen private on slack